Lumbar decompressions take on various forms: laminectomy, hemilaminotomy and hemilaminotomy/discectomy.

 Sometimes decompressive procedures are supplemented with instrumentation if spinal stability is compromised (while removing the arthritis).
 Such fusions are discussed elsewhere.

 - A midline incision is made in the lumbar (or thoracic) region.
 The incision’s length will depend directly upon the number of spinal levels being treated.
 The incision for a lumbar microdiscectomy is typically 2.5-3 cm in length.

 - The muscles of the spine are elevated from their bony attachments, exposing the lamina (the bony “shingles” that form the roof of the spinal canal).

 - The operative level is confirmed with an x-ray.

 - The “bone work” is completed with either a drill or a rongeur (grip-actuated bone trimming instrument, allowing access to the spinal canal.
 The extent of the bone removal is dependent upon the procedure goals.

 - Laminectomy: bone, thickened ligament and a portion of the facet joint are removed.
 Essentially, the spinal canal is unroofed and the “arthritis” is removed, freeing up the nerves.

 - Hemilaminotomy: A window is drilled in the bone through which the nerve root and disc are accessed.
 A herniated disc is typically removed through such a bony opening.
 Neurosurgeons often perform such procedures under an operating microscope.
-Tiger Woods undewent such a procedure.
-Dr. Osborn was questioned about the procedure on local news.

 - Upon completion of the decompression, the paraspinal muscles are reapproximated (closed) with suture.